CZHQuality/AAA-Pix2pix/README.md

 **Requirements**

-Pytorch 3.5.2
+1. Pytorch 3.5.2

-NVIDIA GPU (at least 16GB memory for ensemble attacks!!)
+2. NVIDIA GPU (at least 16GB memory for ensemble attacks!!)

-You have to compile the Deformable Convolution Lib by your self: **https://github.com/chengdazhi/Deformable-Convolution-V2-PyTorch**
+3. You have to compile the Deformable Convolution Lib by your self: **https://github.com/chengdazhi/Deformable-Convolution-V2-PyTorch** (Required)

+4. If you want to train/design/enhance the victim model from scratch to defend different attacks in our literature, please visit **https://github.com/CZHQuality/Sal-CFS-GAN** for more details about model training.
+These two repositories support each other.

-**Completed version of our code will be released after our journal version is accepted, thanks!!!**
+**Complete version (including feature-space ensemble, long-term gradient auto-update) of our code will be released after our journal version is accepted, thanks!!!**